-- Part 3, paragraphs 7 (a) and (b) of the education (Independent School Standards)(England)(Amendment) Regulations (ISSR) currently in force; also in compliance with Part 4 of the ISSR with reference to the appointment of the Proprietor, all staff, external providers and volunteers inclusive of completion of the Single Central Record (SCR) otherwise referred to as the Centralised Register to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks. - This policy is consistent with Keeping Children Safe in Education (KCSIE) (DfE: September 2023) - KCSIE incorporates the additional statutory guidance, Disqualification under the Childcare Act 2006 (2018) - KCSIE also refers to the non-statutory advice for practitioners: What to do if you're worried a child is being abused (HM Government) - Working Together to Safeguard Children (WTtSC) (Inter-agency working) (HM Government: July 2018) WTtSC also refers to non-statutory but important advice, Information sharing advice for practitioners providing safeguarding services along with the Disclosure and Barring Service (DBS) Behaviour Policy - Kingston and Richmond Safeguarding Children Partnership Arrangements - Prevent Duty Guidance: for England and Wales (2023) (Prevent).
-Prevent is supplemented by non-statutory advice and a briefing note: - The Prevent duty: safeguarding learners vulnerable to radicalisation (2023) - The use of social media for on-line radicalisation (July 2015) - The Children ACT 1989 guidance and regulations (DfE: Volume 2, July 2021) - Searching, screening and confiscation (July 2022) - Mental health and behaviour in schools (November 2018) and Counselling in schools: a blue print for the future (February 2016) - Children missing education Statutory Guidance (HM Govt: 2016) - Sexual Offences Act 2003 (HM Government: 2003); Definition of child sexual exploitation (February 2016) - Child Abuse Image Database (May 2018); - CSE Guidance Core Document (February 2017); Safer Recruitment Consortium (October 2015) - Sharing nudes and semi-nudes: advice for education settings working with children and young people (December 2020) - Mandatory reporting of female genital mutilation: procedural information (January 2020) - Child Abuse and Neglect (NSPCC) (2023) - Working Together to improve school attendance (September 2022) - The guidance Keeping children safe in out-of-school settings (April 2022) details the safeguarding arrangements that schools should expect providers to have in place
+- Part 3, paragraphs 7 (a) and (b) of the education (Independent School Standards)(England)(Amendment) Regulations (ISSR) currently in force; also in compliance with Part 4 of the ISSR with reference to the appointment of the Proprietor, all staff, external providers and volunteers inclusive of completion of the Single Central Record (SCR) otherwise referred to as the Centralised Register to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks. - This policy is consistent with Keeping Children Safe in Education (KCSIE) (DfE: September 2024) - KCSIE incorporates the additional statutory guidance, Disqualification under the Childcare Act 2006 (2018) - KCSIE also refers to the non-statutory advice for practitioners: What to do if you're worried a child is being abused (HM Government) - Working Together to Safeguard Children (WTtSC) (Inter-agency working) (HM Government: July 2023) WTtSC also refers to non-statutory but important advice, Information sharing advice for practitioners providing safeguarding services along with the Disclosure and Barring Service (DBS) Behaviour Policy - Kingston and Richmond Safeguarding Children Partnership Arrangements - Prevent Duty Guidance: for England and Wales (2023) (Prevent).
+Prevent is supplemented by non-statutory advice and a briefing note: - The Prevent duty: safeguarding learners vulnerable to radicalisation (2023) - The use of social media for on-line radicalisation (July 2015) - The Children ACT 1989 guidance and regulations (DfE: Volume 2, July 2021) - Searching, screening and confiscation (July 2022) - Mental health and behaviour in schools (November 2018) and Counselling in schools: a blue print for the future (February 2016) - Children missing education Statutory Guidance (HM Govt: 2024) - Sexual Offences Act 2003 (HM Government: 2024); Definition of child sexual exploitation (February 2016) - Child Abuse Image Database (May 2024); - CSE Guidance Core Document (February 2017); Safer Recruitment Consortium (October 2015) - Sharing nudes and semi-nudes: advice for education settings working with children and young people (March 2024) - Mandatory reporting of female genital mutilation: procedural information (January 2020) - Child Abuse and Neglect (NSPCC) (2023) - Working Together to improve school attendance (August 2024) - The guidance After-school clubs, community activities and tuition: safeguarding guidance for providers (September 2023) details the safeguarding arrangements that schools should expect providers to have in place - DfE Data Protection guidance for schools (DfE, 2024b) - Guide that supports children in the court system: 5 to 11 year olds (HM Courts and Tribunals Service, 2017a)

 Please note that the local authority area has transitioned from Local Safeguarding Children Board (LSCB) to new 'safeguarding partners' - the local authority (LA), a clinical commissioning group (CCG) in the area and a chief of police for a local force.
 In the London Borough of Richmond upon Thames this is called the Kingston and Richmond Safeguarding Children Partnership (KRSCP).
 Our school is fully engaged in the new local safeguarding arrangements.
 A new system of child death review partner arrangements is also being put in place.
 Both these new systems feed into the new national Child Safeguarding Practice Review Panel the role of which is to promote improvement nationally.
 This policy follows the new arrangements set out by the Safeguarding Partnership.
-This policy was last reviewed and agreed by the Proprietor of the school in September 2023 and will next be reviewed no later than September 2024 or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.
+This policy was last reviewed and agreed by the Proprietor of the school in September 2024 and will next be reviewed no later than September 2025 or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.

-Children Missing or Absent from Education: Our procedures regarding children missing from education comply with our local Safeguarding Partnership and with KCSIE (September 2023) and are stated in this policy.
+Children Missing or Absent from Education: Our procedures regarding children missing from education comply with our local Safeguarding Partnership and with KCSIE (September 2024) and are stated in this policy.